 This is one of the most important questions to ask, and there are several dimensions to this question.

-- Second, a definitive answer needs to be created.
+- Second, create a definitive answer needs.
 The customer is in control of their relationship with you … and if you don’t or won’t work to engage and create an optimal customer experience, your client will find a vendor who will.

-- Finally, the customer journey needs to be proactively managed as a whole, not as a series of disconnected pieces.
+- Finally, manage the customer journey as a whole, not a series of disconnected pieces.